kastiglione/InsideTheBox/README.md

 # Inside The Box

-Convenient unboxing and reboxing of primtive types when using blocks.
+Convenient unboxing and reboxing of primitive types and structs, when using signle value blocks.

 ## Examples